mulimoxi/ZeroNP/ZeroLNP_installation.md

 make_zeronp
 ```

-As for C, Python and Julia interface, you need to first compile ZeroNP source code:
+As for Python interface, you need to first compile ZeroNP source code:

 On Linux and macOS :